ahakola/AzeritePowerWeights/README.md

 ---

+## Scales

 `Default-scales` are meant to be a all-around starter weights for people who aren't good at simulating their own results.
 My plan is to NOT push updates for them after every small fix or fine tuning of `SimulationCraft`.
-For more accurate and/or up to date results, I strongly suggest either simulating your own results tailored for your own characters or search for import-strings at sites specialized in theorycrafting for your own class and specialization or sites specialized at doing these simulations for all the different classes and specializations. **If you are min-maxing your character, running your own simulations after every item swap for every scenario you are interested in is the only way of getting accurate results.**
+For more accurate and/or up to date results, I strongly suggest you use `Custom-scales` by either simulate your own results tailored for your own characters or search for import-strings at sites specialized in theorycrafting for your own class and specialization or sites specialized at doing these simulations for all the different classes and specializations. **If you are min-maxing your character, running your own simulations after every item swap for every scenario you are interested in is the only way of getting accurate results.
+There isn't a single magic scale that works everytime all the time.**

 Most of the current `Default-scales` are done by myself using `SimulationCraft` and **might contain some errors**. `SimulationCraft` doesn't support healers, so I can't simulate `Default-scales` for those specs.
 PM me if you want to help contribute for `Default-scales`.